dsegovia90/express-vs-rocket/README.md

 npm install
 npm run start
 ```
+The second command installs all necessary npm packages, and the third command compiles typescript to javascript and runs the server.

 ## Rocket
 To run [rocket](https://rocket.rs/) you need [rust](https://www.rust-lang.org/tools/install), I highly recommend you use rustup for this, it's pretty much like nvm.
 If you are using windows, keep in mind that you need to install [Visual Studio C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).